Improving randomized controlled trial analysis via data-adaptive borrowing: Methodology

-For estimating the weight $q(X)$, a direct approach is to predict $P(R=0\mid X)$, which however is unstable due to inverting probability estimates.
-To achieve stability of weighting, the key insight is based on the central role of $q(X)$ as balancing the covariate distribution between the RPCT and ECs: $\E\{Rq(X)\bg(X)\}=\E\{(1-R)\bg(X)\}$ for any $\bg(X)=\{g_{1}(X),\ldots,g_{K}(X)\}$, a $K$-vector of functions of $X$.
-Thus, we estimate $q(X)$ by calibrating covariate balance between the RPCT and ECs.
-Let $\overline{\bg}=N_{\mathcal{R}}^{-1}\sum_{i\in\mathcal{R}}\bg(X_{i})$ be the average of $\bg(X)$ over the RPCT sample.
-To calibrate the ECs and the RPCT sample, we assign a weight $q_{i}$ for each subject $i$ in the EC sample, then solve the following optimization problem for $\mathcal{Q}=\{q_{i}:i\in\mathcal{E}\}$: subject to (i) $q_{i}\ge0$, $i\in\mathcal{E},$ (ii) $\sum_{i\in\mathcal{E}}q_{i}=1$, and (iii) $\sum_{i\in\mathcal{E}}q_{i}\bg(X_{i})=\overline{\bg}$.
-First, note that $L(\mathcal{Q})$ is the entropy of the weights; thus, minimizing this criterion ensures that the calibration weights are not too far from uniform so it minimizes the variability due to heterogeneous weights.
-Constraints (i) and (ii) are standard conditions for the weights.
-In constraint (iii), we force the empirical moments of the covariates to be the same after calibration, leading to better-matched distributions of the RPCT and EC samples.
-The optimization problem can be solved using constrained convex optimization.
-The estimated calibration weight is
+For estimating the weight $q(X)$, a direct approach is to predict $\pr(R=0\mid X)$, which however is unstable due to inverting probability estimates.
+To achieve stability of weighting, the key insight is based on the central role of $q(X)$ as balancing the covariate distribution between two groups: $\E\{(1-R)q(X)\bg(X)\}=\E\{R\bg(X)\}$ for any $\bg(X)=\{g_{1}(X),\ldots,g_{K}(X)\}$, which is a $K$-dimensional function of $X$.
+Thus, we estimate $q(X)$ by calibrating the covariate balance between the trial data and external controls.
+In particular, we assign a weight $q_{i}$ for each subject $i\in \rwd$, then solve the following optimization problem for $Q=\{q_{i}:i\in\rwd\}$: subject to (i) $q_{i}\ge0$, $i\in\rwd,$ (ii) $\sum_{i\in\rwd}q_{i}\bg(X_{i})=\sum_{i\in\rct}\bg(X_{i})$.
+First, $L(Q)$ is the entropy of the weights; thus, minimizing this criterion ensures that the calibration weights are not too far from uniform so it minimizes the variability due to heterogeneous weights.
+Constraint (i) is a standard condition for the weights.
+Constraint (ii) forces the empirical moments of the covariates to be the same after calibration, leading to better-matched distributions of the trial data and external controls.